-Janice has generously sponsored this special Storylines award, prompted because of her concern to build the quality and number of junior fiction manuscripts that successfully achieve publication.
+Janice has generously sponsored this special Storylines award, prompted by her concern to build the quality and number of junior fiction manuscripts that successfully achieve publication.

 The award consists of the opportunity for mentoring experience for a previously unpublished New Zealand writer who wants to write for children.

-- The Award will be given annually to one successful applicant.
+- The Award will be given annually, when merited, to one successful applicant.

-- Only New Zealand resident unpublished writers are eligible to submit (using Storylines general criteria for ‘unpublished’ - see details in the award entry form and guidelines - link below).
-The New Zealand residency requirements are same as other Storylines manuscript awards.
+- Only New Zealand resident unpublished writers are eligible to submit (using Storylines' general definition and criteria for ‘unpublished’ - see details in the award entry form and guidelines).

-- Janice and a panel of two Storylines judges will read proposals and select a mentee.
+- Janice and a panel of two Storylines judges will read proposals and select the successful applicant.

-- The Award will be the starting point for six months of ongoing mentoring to the successful candidate, during which time Janice will be available to encourage and advise.
+- The Award will be the starting point for six months' ongoing mentoring to the successful applicant, during which time Janice will be available to encourage and advise.